PyTables/PyTables/README.rst

 There are other useful objects like arrays, enlargeable arrays or variable length arrays that can cope with different missions on your project.
-Also, quite a bit of effort has been invested to make browsing the hierarchical data structure a pleasant experience.
-PyTables implements a few easy-to-use methods for browsing.
-See the documentation (located in the ``doc/`` directory) for more details.

 Easy to use
 -----------

 One of the principal objectives of PyTables is to be user-friendly.
-To that end, special Python features like generators, slots and metaclasses in new-brand classes have been used.
-In addition, iterators has been implemented were context was appropriate so as to enable the interactive work to be as productive as possible.
-For these reasons, you will need to use Python 2.6 or higher to take advantage of PyTables.
+In addition, many different iterators have been implemented so as to enable the interactive work to be as productive as possible.

 Platforms
 ---------

 We are using Linux on top of Intel32 and Intel64 boxes as the main development platforms, but PyTables should be easy to compile/install on other UNIX or Windows machines.
-Nonetheless, caveat emptor: more testing is needed to achieve complete portability, we'd appreciate input on how it compiles and installs on your platform.

 Compiling
 ---------

 To compile PyTables you will need, at least, a recent version of HDF5 (C flavor) library, the Zlib compression library and the NumPy and Numexpr packages.
-Besides, if you want to take advantage of the LZO and bzip2 compression libraries support you will also need recent versions of them.
+Besides, it comes with support for the Blosc, LZO and bzip2 compressor libraries.
+Blosc is mandatory, but PyTables comes with Blosc sources so, although it si recommended to have Blosc installed in your system, you don't absolutely need to install it separately.
 LZO and bzip2 compression libraries are, however, optional.

 Installation